robinkraft/web-mapping/lecture1/Lecture1.md

 Here are a few options for the **methods**:

-1. Spatial statistics
+1. Satellite image processing
 2. Data formats
 3. API calls
-4. Spatial filtering queries (coding)
+4. Spatial filtering queries (SQL coding)

 Here are a few options for the **topics**: